About Viterbo University Assessment

 Mission and Goals

-The two-fold mission of Assessment and Institutional Research is 1) to support the continuous improvement of student learning through planning, support, and training for assessment processes; and 2) to provide relevant, unbiased information for strategic planning and external reporting.
+The two-fold mission of AIR is: 1) to support the continuous improvement of student learning through planning, support, and training for assessment processes; and 2) to provide relevant, unbiased information for strategic planning and external reporting.

 The mission of AIR is met through the following goals:

-- Maintain a web site to communicate commonly requested information and to highlight materials that may be broadly useful for planning, assessment, evaluation, and decision making;
+- Maintain a website to communicate commonly requested information and highlight materials that may be broadly useful for planning, assessment, evaluation, and decision making.

 - Manage data by creating and maintaining a data warehouse containing longitudinal information on applicants, enrolled students, alumni, academic programs, instruction, and personnel.

 October 15, 2021, is this year's deadline for updating the annual assessment report.
 After that time, the Academic Program Assessment Committee (APAC) will review progress and provide feedback to assessment coordinators.
 The review forms the basis for the Annual Academic Program Assessment Report (APAR).